bhabegger/elastic-dsl/README.md

 ## Advantages

-* Removes most of the JSON-related boiler plate
+* Removes most of the JSON-related boilerplate
 * Avoids typos and structural mistakes when writing the queries
+* Usability driven
+* More straightforward than the API structure (and the official DSLs which strictly follow this structure)

 ## Current query support

 This is an initial version of the DSL, therefore all query shapes are not yet supported.
-However there is a support for *custom* clauses to compensate a bit for the places where support is not there yet.
+However, there is a support for *custom* clauses to compensate a bit for the places where support is not there yet.
 But do feel free to propose a merge request to get the unsupported clauses ;)

 ### [Compound queries](https://www.elastic.co/guide/en/elasticsearch/reference/current/compound-queries.html)